How often you should clean hardwood floors — and the right way to do it

 Food stains causing you trouble?
 Wipe the surface with a damp cloth, rub dry and wax.
 When removing any stain (from wood or carpet), always work from the outside edge in toward the center.

-Secrets to preserving hardwood floors: 3 must-follow rules!
-To extend the life of your hardwood floor no matter what the finish, keep in mind these three simple rules:
+Secrets to preserving hardwood floors: Three must-follow rules!
+To extend the life of your hardwood floors no matter what the finish, keep in mind these three simple rules:

 - Sweep or vacuum often.
 Ground-in dirt destroys wood floors.
 To prevent buildup, clean floors once or twice a day in high-traffic areas, like the kitchen and dining room.
 No time?
 Cut down on sweeping time by placing a doormat at each entrance to your home.
 (Some estimates suggest that doormats eliminate 80 percent of the dirt tracked inside!)